Teminayo/Teminayo/README.md

 I am a data Analyst who is passionate about turning data into information and solving problems.
-I had intense training from Data lead Africa, This enlighten me in building personal projects and also working closely with Teams.
-My technical skills are ;
+I underwent training & graduated from Data lead Africa Academy , this exposed me to building personal projects and afforded me the opportunity to work effectively within teams .My technical skill is;
-Data mining and data collection, using the Kobo toolbox to generate primary data, cleaning ,coding and analyzing of data sets with statistical tools such as Excel, SPSS, and R programming language.
+Data mining and data collection, using the Kobo toolbox to generate primary data and cleaning and coding of data sets with statistical tools such as Excel, SPSS, and R programming language.

 Database management, using SQL to query the system.